 On completion of this course, the student will be able to:

-- demonstrate knowledge of major deities, cults, types of sanctuaries and rituals within the Roman world;
+- demonstrate, by way of coursework and examination as required, knowledge of major deities, cults, types of sanctuaries and rituals within the Roman world;

-- demonstrate knowledge of important religious developments in the area of the Empire between the late Republic and Late Antiquity;
+- demonstrate, by way of coursework and examination as required, knowledge of important religious developments in the area of the Empire between the late Republic and Late Antiquity;

-- demonstrate an awareness of some significant regional differences in religion within various parts of the Roman world;
+- demonstrate, by way of coursework and examination as required, an awareness of some significant regional differences in religion within various parts of the Roman world;

-- use critically a variety of different categories of material and written evidence to reconstruct religious phenomena;
+- demonstrate, by way of coursework and examination as required, the ability to use critically a variety of different categories of material and written evidence to reconstruct religious phenomena;

-- demonstrate bibliographical research skills to be able to find independently additional information on Roman religion in its wider context.
+- demonstrate, by way of coursework and examination as required, bibliographical research skills to be able to find independently additional information on Roman religion in its wider context.